Top pass defence

 Chain-gun carnage

-If you drive in with Warthog buddies and park up just before the pass, and leave the gunner onboard, you're in for a different type of battle.
-Fighting alongside that deafening chain-gun while the gunner gets vocal about the pain he's inflicting can make for a supremely atmospheric time.
-I've certainly had some of my most enjoyable battling this way.
+If you drive in with Warthog buddies and park up just before the pass, and leave the gunner on board, you're in for a different type of battle (just compare BCM20 to BCM21).
+Fighting alongside that deafening chain-gun while the gunner gets vocal about the pain he's inflicting can make for a supremely atmospheric time, and I've certainly had some of my most enjoyable battling this way.

-Despite the presence of the gunner, the battle can be really tough.
-With my best set-ups on Heroic (my usual level for the megabattle), I still have to work seriously hard to keep the enemy back.
+Despite the presence of the gunner, the battle can still be really tough.
+With my best set-ups on Heroic (my usual level for the megabattle), I still have to work seriously hard to keep the enemy back and my buddies alive, and I'll probably need to sacrifice a few health bars doing it, moving to the fore to help take the enemy fire off the Marines.
 Typically I'll lob a few frag grenades right away to help clear the nearest enemies, and follow up with a few plasma grenades to help stall the glut of enemy flooding up to the area of the tree just down the hill.
 Then I'll settle down to administering widespread pistol-based migraine, as a sort of free public service.
 When Elites are present I'm liable to send in streams of needles to take them out with a bang.
 With any luck the explosion might set off a chain reaction among the plasma grenades that often litter the ground.
 That said, the needler can feel frustratingly slow when you've got all those Elites dodging around in front of you.
 In addition the gunner frequently kills enemies that you were already taking perfectly good care of, which is wasteful of your efforts and needles.
 So you may prefer the immediacy of a plasma weapon.

 No grunty grenades allowed

-An important function of the pistol throughout this battle is to quickly take out any approaching Grunts, whose grenade lobbing poses a major threat to the hog.
+While you've still got a gunner, an important duty is to quickly take out any approaching Grunts, whose grenade lobbing poses a major threat to the hog.
 Because they might flank you, you have to stay sharp.
-Whilst occupied with the hectic frontal assault, I'm also trying to remember to glance at my motion tracker periodically, to check for grunty assassins.
+Whilst occupied with the hectic frontal assault, it's worth glancing at your motion tracker periodically to check for such grunty assassins.
 That said, they sometimes creep in, which is too slow to show on the tracker.
 Inevitably some little fin-backed pixie will take me by surprise once in a while and I'm alerted by the ftt-ftt-ftt of his needler as he closes in on the hog.
-You know a throw is imminent, and that's when the speed and accuracy of the pistol can save the day.
+You know a throw is imminent, and that's when the speed and accuracy of your fire can save the day.

 When it comes to positioning the hog, one method I like is to swing it around so it'll be facing down the hill or towards the right a bit.
 This way the passenger has much better protection against enemy fire.
-I usually leave him seated to begin with; I'm too busy trying to hold the enemy back, and in any case the intensity of the fire would probably kill him in seconds.
+I sometimes leave him seated to begin with; I'm too busy trying to hold the enemy back, and in any case the intensity of fire could kill him in seconds, especially if he's unarmoured.
 When things are a bit less hot I'll make him dismount.
 With any luck he'll lob a grenade or two to help out; because let's face it, his assault rifle isn't doing much!
-Sometimes I'll also make the gunner dismount, and we'll fight the rest of the battle on foot.
-I'll quickly drive the hog forward out of the way, letting it slide down towards the tree; and if it squashes anything when it gets there, so much the better!
+Sometimes when things have cooled down I'll also make the gunner dismount and we'll fight the rest of the battle on foot.
+I'll quickly drive the hog forward out of the way, maybe letting it slide down towards the tree; and if it squashes anything when it gets there, so much the better!
 Once the hog is down there among the loose grenades, it can be fun to lob in a grenade at some point, to send it skyward along with the enemy.

 Crossfire

-With Warthog buddies you can have enormous fun setting up a crossfire.
-Often I'll gun the hog into the lower pass that runs parallel to the top pass, leap out as it slides to a halt, and quickly take up my usual position behind the cover at the top pass (maybe running around the back way to get there, to avoid taking fire).
-The great thing about this situation is that the enemy tends to focus on the hog, leaving you to pile in the punishment from their flank, such as sending explosive streams of needles into unsuspecting Elites.
+With Warthog buddies you can have some fun setting up a crossfire.
+One idea is to put the hog in the lower pass that runs parallel to the top pass, then take up a position near the cover at the top pass (maybe running around the back way to get there, to avoid taking fire).
+The great thing about this situation is that a lot of enemies will tend to focus on the hog, leaving you to pile in the punishment from their flank, such as sending explosive streams of needles into unsuspecting Elites.
 Glorious!

 Something else you can do from that position is nip around behind the enemy to give then a nasty surprise.
 But that had better wait until most of the Elites are dead, or you could end up getting a nasty surprise yourself!
 When things have become less intense, you can get a bit more playful.
 It's quite fun to listen out for approaching Grunts or Jackals and drop a grenade in their path, or bounce a frag off the rock behind the tree.
 There are few things more satisfying than hearing the sound of an unseen Jackal who's just seen a grenade land right in front of him.
 Also keep in mind that the rock is sometimes low enough to get on top of, to surprise enemies from above.